 Purpose of this policy

-To ensure students have access to languages (other than English) programs.
+To ensure students have access to language programs.

 Victorian government and non-government schools are required under legislation and as a condition of their registration with the Victorian Registration and Qualification Authority (VRQA) to provide a curriculum that substantially addresses:

 Schools must therefore provide a languages program for students from Foundation to Year 10.

 For further information about language programs including recommendations about how schools should plan a program, see Quality Languages Programs